slcz/slcz.github.io/_posts/2016-02-02-about-ssd-write-amplification.md

     </tr>
 </table>

-$$\Psi$$ is approximately the oldest blocks written. _Eq._ (5) is due to the fact that
+$$\Psi$$ approximates the valid possiblity of the earliest block written in the system. _Eq._ (5) is due to the fact that
 <script type="math/tex"> \lim_{n \to \infty} (1+\frac{k}{n})^n = e^k</script>.
-Further, write amplification has the following relations to the probability of a block being valid,
+Further, write amplification has the following relationship to the block valid probability,

 <table class="numbered-equation" cellpadding="0" cellspacing="0">
     <tr>